Shelf life: Background

 Shelf life is the recommended maximum time for which products or fresh (harvested) produce can be stored, during which the defined quality of a specified proportion of the goods remains acceptable under expected (or specified) conditions of distribution, storage and display.

-According to the United States Department of Agriculture (USDA), "canned foods are safe indefinitely as long as they are not exposed to freezing temperatures, or temperatures above 90 °F (32.2° C)".
-If the cans look okay, they are safe to use.
-Discard cans that are dented, rusted, or swollen.
-High-acid canned foods (tomatoes, fruits) will keep their best quality for 12 to 18 months; low-acid canned foods (meats, vegetables) for 2 to 5 years.
+According to the United States Department of Agriculture (USDA), most "canned foods are safe indefinitely as long as they are not exposed to freezing temperatures, or temperatures above 90 °F (32.2 °C)".
+Not all canned goods are shelf-stable and those labeled "keep refrigerated" are not safe to store at room temperature.
+Rusted, swollen and dented cans may not be safe for consumption.
+Over time, most notably for high acid foods such as tomatoes, food stored in cans will change in taste and texture and will eventually have lowered nutritional value.

 "Sell by date" is a less ambiguous term for what is often referred to as an "expiration date".
 Most food is still edible after the expiration date.
 A product that has passed its shelf life might still be safe, but quality is no longer guaranteed.
 In most food stores, waste is minimized by using stock rotation, which involves moving products with the earliest sell by date from the warehouse to the sales area, and then to the front of the shelf, so that most shoppers will pick them up first and thus they are likely to be sold before the end of their shelf life.
 Some stores can be fined for selling out of date products; most if not all would have to mark such products down as wasted, resulting in a financial loss.

 Shelf life depends on the degradation mechanism of the specific product.
 Most can be influenced by several factors: exposure to light, heat, moisture, transmission of gases, mechanical stresses, and contamination by things such as micro-organisms.
 Product quality is often mathematically modelled around a parameter (concentration of a chemical compound, a microbiological index, or moisture content).

 For some foods, health issues are important in determining shelf life.
 Bacterial contaminants are ubiquitous, and foods left unused too long will often be contaminated by substantial amounts of bacterial colonies and become dangerous to eat, leading to food poisoning.
 However, shelf life alone is not an accurate indicator of how long the food can safely be stored.
 For example, pasteurized milk can remain fresh for five days after its sell-by date if it is refrigerated properly.
 However, improper storage of milk may result in bacterial contamination or spoilage before the expiration date.